 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Sony HX400V – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark IV:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.